Telenav/NodeFlow/README.md

 # NodeFlow
-NodeFlow is a library that makes visualizing hierarchical content easier.
+NodeFlow is an Android library that provides a simple way to visualize hierarchical content.
 Perfect for displaying items that are organized in categories / subcategories.

 ![alt tag](/gif/demo.gif??raw=true "Demo")